joakim/kay/README.md

 ## Cells

-It's cells all the way down, from environment to values.
 Cells encapsulate fields (state), receptors (methods) and messages (expressions), and communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
 Messages are matched against the signatures of the receiving cell's [receptors](https://en.wikipedia.org/wiki/Cell_surface_receptor).
 The receptor is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of a received message and for producing a response.

 There are no classes, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29) (by [concatenation](https://en.wikipedia.org/wiki/Prototype-based_programming#Concatenation)/[mixin](https://en.wikipedia.org/wiki/Mixin) or [delegation](https://en.wikipedia.org/wiki/Prototype-based_programming#Delegation)), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)).
 The ancestors and descendants of a cell is recorded.